This post may contain affiliate links, view our disclosure policy.

 Pumpkin Chocolate Chip Bars

 - 1 teaspoon cinnamon

 - 2 teaspoons vanilla extract

-Preheat oven to 350 degrees F. Line a 9X13-inch nonstick pan with foil or parchment paper leaving an overhang on each long side so the bars can be easily pulled out of the pan to cut.
+- Preheat oven to 350°.
+Line a 9X13-inch baking pan with foil or parchment paper leaving an overhang on each long side so the bars can be easily pulled out of the pan to cut.
 Or just spray the pan with cooking spray.

-In a mixing bowl, whisk together flour, pumpkin pie spice, cinnamon, baking soda, and salt; set aside.
+- In a small mixing bowl, whisk together flour, pumpkin pie spice, cinnamon, baking soda, and salt.
+Set aside.

-Spread the batter evenly in the prepared pan.
-Top with reserved chocolate chips, if wanted, and bake for 35-40 minutes.
-The edges will begin to pull away from the sides of the pan and will be golden brown and the center will look "puffy" and done.
+- Spread the batter evenly in the prepared pan.
+Top with reserved chocolate chips (if wanted) and bake for 30-40 minutes. *The edges will begin to pull away from the sides of the pan and will be golden brown and the center will look "puffy" and done.
 A toothpick inserted in the middle should come out with moist/dry crumbs.